The American Graduate University is pleased to be a leader in the fields of positive psychology, neuropsychology, and positive neuropsychology.

 We are also a member of the prestigious University Consortium.

-The American Graduate University follows the standards of the following accrediting bodies, which are also recognized by the U. S. Department of Education
+The American Graduate University follows the standards of the following accrediting bodies:

 - The Council for Adult Experiential Learning